Badass Fins and Badass Distortions

 The word badass has both negative and positive connotations, unlike the separate words bad and ass suggest.
 The positive meaning describes something impressive, admirable, and cool.
 The negative meaning refers to something frightening and tough.

 The tail fins on the 1959 Chevrolet Impala (here in La Habana Centro) are badass.
-Fins started to appear on American cars in the early 1950s and peaked at the end of that decade.
+Fins began appearing on American cars in the early 1950s and peaked at the end of that decade.
 The pinnacle is the 1959 Cadillac Eldorado Seville.
-The fins supported the concept of design obsolescence; although quite technically similar, the cars and their fins grew bigger every year, so that customers could clearly see the difference between the models.
+The fins supported the concept of design obsolescence: although technically similar, the cars and their fins grew larger every year, so customers could clearly see the difference between the models.

-I still can’t get over the fact that the web has been flooded with reviews of the Nikon Z7 although unsupported RAW converters were not available until the recent releases of ON1 Photo RAW 2019 (November 13) and Capture One 12 (November 29).
-Only unsupported RAW converters allow you to look behind the scene of in-camera file cooking.
+I still can’t get over the fact that the web has been flooded with reviews of the Nikon Z7, although unsupported RAW converters were not available until the recent releases of ON1 Photo RAW 2019 (November 13) and Capture One 12 (November 29).
+Only unsupported RAW converters allow you to look behind the scenes of in-camera file cooking.
 In Capture One it is easy to disable embedded camera and lens profiles and to turn off sharpening presets.
-A slider even allows you to enable anything between 0 and 100% of that profile.
+A slider even lets you set anything from 0% to 100% for that profile.
 In Lightroom and Adobe Camera Raw (CC, Classic or LR6) embedded profiles always stay enabled, except if you hack the Exif data with software such as ExifTool or DNG cleaner.

 Looking behind the scenes.
 Distortion correction disabled in RAW processor.

 Mirrorless camera systems rely heavily on real-time correction of geometric-distortion artefacts on the graphics processor.
-This enables the accurate perception of the image in the EVF, whereas distortions cannot be disguised in the optical viewfinder of a DSLR.
-Well corrected lenses were even more important in ancient (film) times, as heavy distortions on projected slides was considered unacceptable.
+This enables accurate image perception in the EVF, whereas distortions cannot be masked in the optical viewfinder of a DSLR.
+Well-corrected lenses were even more important in ancient (film) times, as heavy distortions on projected slides were considered unacceptable.

-Geometric distortions are due to differences in magnification ratios through different parts of the lens.
+Geometric distortions arise from differences in magnification across different parts of the lens.
 If the magnification decreases with the off-axis subject distance, the distortion will be negative (image points shifted toward the center of the frame) and a barrel-shaped aberration is observed.
-It is particularly difficult to correct for geometric distortions in retro-focus lenses, designed to increase the distance between the rear element and the image plane (the back focal distance), required by the mirror box of DSLRs.
+It is particularly difficult to correct for geometric distortions in retro-focus lenses, which are designed to increase the distance between the rear element and the image plane (the back focal length), as required by the mirror box of DSLRs.

 It is therefore somewhat surprising that minimizing geometric-distortion aberrations (and vignetting) are not among the objectives of the mirrorless lens designers.
 I welcomed the lighter, standard zoom Nikon 24-70 f/4 S, mainly because I couldn’t care less for bokeh in landscape, architecture and environmental portraits (and therefore the cost and bulk of fast lenses).
-And when subject isolation is required, I prefer the 85 f/1.4 slightly stopped down, or the 70-200 f2/8 at 135 and aperture 3.6 or 4.5.
+And when subject isolation is required, I prefer the 85 f/1.4 slightly stopped down, or the 70-200 f/2.8 at 135, with aperture at 3.6 or 4.5.
 But looking behind the scenes of the 24-70 f/4 S reveals very high geometric-distortion aberrations.

 So, let’s go pixel peep.
-The images show the overall rendering and 100% crops of the center and edge, both for the distorted and the corrected images.
+The images show the overall rendering and 100% crops of the center and edge, for both the distorted and corrected images.
 The aperture is f/5.6 in all cases.
 All images were developed in Capture One, where additional sharpening was disabled.

 Book shelf: 24 mm focal length.
 Top: 24-70 f/4 S, bottom: 24-70 f/2.8 G both at f/5.6.
 Left: Overall view, Right: 100% center and corner crops.
 Upper part without distortion correction, lower part with distortion correction.
 Click to enlarge.